 Figure 6.3.
 Data entry form for habitat including canopy details where trees are present and foliar and ground cover.

+HTLN_Landbirds Database – SQL Server database (backend)

+The breeding bird monitoring database is implemented in Microsoft SQL Server.
+It is called HTLN_Landbirds.
+The production version is currently housed on the following WASO SQL Server instance:

+Inp2300sql01\ntwk

 A local copy of SQL Server 2019 Express (free version) or more recent version is necessary to view the database backend (see Appendix 6.1 for installation notes).
 Once the SQL Server Express installation is successful, along with the latest version of SQL Server Management Studio or download Azure Data Studio (shown in Figure 6.4 and Figure 6.5).

 The database backend is read-only and can be used to download data for QA/QC and analysis.
 The user interface for SQL Server Management Studio is very intuitive but it requires some basic knowledge of SQL in order to download data.
 Fortunately, the primary and foreign key naming conventions in all of the tables are very consistent, making SQL JOINs straightforward.
 Furthermore, SQL scripts are saved to the user’s local computer by default so that they can easily be reused.
 Some examples of SQL scripts and their associated data are given in Appendix 6.2.